Gold Coast Termite inspection

 • Use of motion detector and thermal imaging cameras to investigate areas of concern

-• Post-inspection discussion of findings, advice on options for Gold Coast termite treatments and protection
+• Post-inspection discussion of findings, advice on options for termite treatments and protection

 • Comprehensive 20+ page report with photographs and recommendations